novifinancial/serde-reflection/README.md

 This project aims to facilitate the implementation of distributed protocols and storage protocols using Serde.
 [Serde](https://serde.rs/) is an essential component of the Rust ecosystem that provides (de)serialization of Rust data structures in [many encoding formats](https://serde.rs/#data-formats).

-`serde-reflection` makes it easy to to extract a concise YAML representation of the Serde data formats used in a Rust project.
+`serde-reflection` makes it easy to to extract a concise representation of the Serde data formats used in a Rust project.
 This is useful:

 * to detect accidental changes to the data formats (e.g. using version control),